Ethernel0/Ethernel0/README.md

 > "Your life is defined by your relationship with it"
-> "I don't care about being happy, if I can move foward and improve it's fulfilling" Iris
+> "I don't care about being happy, if I can move forward and improve it's fulfilling" Iris